sspzoa/react-scaling-layout/README.md

 [](https://www.google.com/search?q=https://badge.fury.io/js/%2540sspzoa%252Freact-scaling-layout)
 [](https://opensource.org/licenses/MIT)

-`@sspzoa/react-scaling-layout` is a responsive React layout component that dynamically scales its entire content based on the viewport width.
+`react-scaling-layout` is a responsive React layout component that dynamically scales its entire content based on the viewport width.
 It helps maintain design consistency on smaller screens for layouts that were designed with a specific minimum width (e.g., 768px) in mind.

 ## ✨ Why Use It?